UCREL/pymusas/docs/docs/api/taggers/rule_based.md

 ```

 Given a tokens with the relevant lingustic information it returns
-a list of possible USAS semantic tags, tagged according
+a list of USAS semantic tags, tagged according
-to the tagger's rules (see class doc string for tagger's rules).
-The
+to the tagger's rules (see the class's doc string for tagger's rules).
-first semantic tag in the `List` of tags is the most likely tag.
+The first semantic tag in the `List` of tags is the most likely tag.

 <h4 id="tag_token.parameters">Parameters<a className="headerlink" href="#tag_token.parameters" title="Permanent link">&para;</a></h4>